vygr/ChrysaLisp/doc/VM.md

 (dec-method 'compare 'sys/string/compare 'static '(r0 r1) '(r0))
 ```

-So this function will take the pointers to the C style input char*'s in
+So this function will take the C style input char*'s in registers r0 and r1,
-registers r0 and r1, and will return the comparison value in register r0.
+and will return the comparison value in register r0.

 Implementation of the function is defined in the `sys/string/class.vp` file.